Mubelotix/email-parser/README.md

 # email-parser

 The fastest and lightest email parsing Rust library!\
-This library has no dependency.
+This library has no dependency by default (and only a small optional one).

 ## Goal